Auberon Waugh: Early life

 Born just as World War II broke out, Waugh hardly saw his father until he was five.
 His parents being Roman Catholics (his mother by birth and his father by conversion), he was educated at the Benedictine Downside School in Somerset and passed his Greek and Latin A-level exams at the early age of fifteen.
 He went on to begin a philosophy, politics, and economics degree at Christ Church, Oxford, where he held an exhibition in English.
 He was rusticated by the academic authorities, and never returned to the university, preferring to make an early start in journalism.

 Career

-During his National Service, he was commissioned into the Royal Horse Guards and served in Cyprus, where he was almost killed in a machine gun accident.
+During his National Service, Waugh was commissioned into the Royal Horse Guards and served in Cyprus, where he was almost killed in a machine gun accident.
 Annoyed by a fault in the machine gun on his armoured car which he drove frequently, he seized the end of the barrel and shook it, accidentally triggering the mechanism so that the gun fired several bullets through his chest.
 As a result of his injuries, he lost his spleen, one lung, several ribs, and a finger, and suffered from pain and recurring infections for the rest of his life.
-While lying on the ground waiting for an ambulance, his platoon sergeant kept him alive providing vital first aid.
+While lying on the ground waiting for an ambulance, his troop sergeant kept him alive by providing vital first aid.
 He was first treated for his injuries at Nicosia General Hospital.
 While recuperating from the accident in Italy, he began his first novel, The Foxglove Saga.